powerjg/learning_gem5/part3/MSI/cache-transitions.rst

 In this transition, we use slightly different syntax.
 According to Table 8.3 from Sorin et al., we should stall if the cache is in IS_D on loads, stores, replacements, and invalidates.
-We can specify a single transition statement for this by including multple events in curly brackets as above.
+We can specify a single transition statement for this by including multiple events in curly brackets as above.
 Additionally, the final state isn't required.
-If the final state isn't specified, then the transition is executed and the state is not updated (i.e., the block stays in its beginning state.)
+If the final state isn't specified, then the transition is executed and the state is not updated (i.e., the block stays in its beginning state).
 You can read the above transition as "If the cache block is in state IS_D and there is a load, store, replacement, or invalidate stall the protocol and do not transition out of the state."
 You can also use curly brackets for beginning states, as shown in some of the transitions below.